General information and occurrence

 Table 1 shows resources and the state of development and exploration of gypsum and anhydrite in Poland.

-The output of gypsum and anhydrite increased in 2019 by 23 thousand tonnes (2.2%) in comparison with the previous year and amounted to 1.065 million tonnes.
-It contained: 887.25 thousand tonnes of gypsum from 3 deposits – the drop by 2.9% comparing with 2018, and 132.69 thousand tonnes of anhydrite from 2 deposits – the growth by 3.6% comparing with 2018.
-It should be emphasized that during the exploitation of anhydrite the losses were still much more significant (about 141.3% of the output) than in the case of the gypsum exploitation (about 10.3% of the output).
-They are caused by the exploitation system and therefore by the lack of possibilities of including particular resources parts to losses.
+The output of gypsum and anhydrite decreased in 2020 by 8 thousand tonnes (0.7%) in comparison with the previous year and amounted to 1.057 million tonnes.
+It contained: 922.04 thousand tonnes of gypsum from 3 deposits (the drop by 1.1% comparing with 2019), and 135.37 thousand tonnes of anhydrite from 2 deposits (the growth by 2% comparing with 2019).
+It should be emphasized that during the exploitation of anhydrite the exploitation losses – in contrast to the minor losses in the case of gypsum (about 2.4% of the output) – were similar (about 100.8% of the output) to the exploited amount.
+Such significant losses are caused by the exploitation system (the altitudinal zonation of the resources output) and therefore by the lack of possibilities of including particular resources parts to losses.
 Still, the residual gypsum emerging in the process of fumes desulfurization is used.

 The figure given below show changes in domestic resources and production of gypsum and anhydrite in Poland in the years 1989-2021.